TEXT-Fitch rates DBS's subordinated notes 'A+(exp)'

 Authority of Singapore's guidelines.
 The proceeds will be used for DBS's general

-DBS is 28%-owned by the Singapore government, via Temasek Holdings, and is the
+DBS is 29.7%-owned by the Singapore government, via Temasek Holdings, and is the

 largest of the three Singapore banking groups by assets.